POWERING YOUR VISION

 New Mexico is often recognized for more affordable energy costs and for being a leader in renewable energy technology.

-PNM is able to offer some of the lowest industrial electricity rates in the western U.S. PNM also is able to maintain an excellent reliability record.
-Over the past ten years, the have maintained an average reliability rating of 99.99%.
+Public Service Company of New Mexico (PNM), an investor-owned electric utility, provides electricity to the majority of Greater Albuquerque.
+PNM serves about 100 communities in New Mexico and offers some of the lowest industrial electricity rates in the western U.S. PNM also is able to maintain an excellent reliability record.
+Over the past ten years, they have maintained an average reliability rating of 99.99%.

-Since New Mexico is the fourth largest gas producer in the United States and has the second largest reserves in the U.S., Albuquerque has an abundance of natural gas at costs among the lowest in the nation.
-NMGCO also offers large gas users the option of purchasing gas from a third party and transporting it over NMGCO lines.
-In February 2021, industrial natural gas prices in New Mexico averaged $4.62 per thousand cubic feet, or about 51% less than the average rate of $9.43 per thousand cubic feet in the U.S. overall that month.
+Since New Mexico is the fourth largest gas producer and has the second largest gas reserves in the United States, our four-county region has an abundance of natural gas at costs among the lowest in the nation.
+Indeed, September 2023 industrial and commercial natural gas prices in New Mexico averaged $4.30 per thousand cubic feet compared to $7.38 per thousand cubic feet across the country.

 The Albuquerque/Bernalillo County Water Utility Authority (ABCWUA), serving over 650,000 water users in Greater Albuquerque, initiated and executed the San Juan-Chama Drinking Water Project to preserve and replenish the Santa Fe Group aquifer system.
 In fact, since 2008, monitoring wells throughout the City are demonstrating recovery of the aquifer by a range of 15 to 30 feet.
 ABCWUA’s sustainable use of both surface and groundwater, coupled with ambitious conservation efforts, ensures new and existing industries have reliable access to water for generations to come.

 Customers in Sandoval, Torrance, and Valencia counties are primarily served by municipal water authorities as well as smaller, private companies, such as New Mexico Water.